Block2Block/CheeseBot/.github/README.md

 >**Q:** I do not wish for Twitch integration, how do I remove it?

 **A:** This is relatively simple.
-All you have to do is remove lines 17 -> 41 of the `managers/StreamManager.js` file so that the `load` function is empty.
+All you have to do is remove lines 21 -> 54 of the `managers/StreamManager.js` file so that the `load` function is empty.
 This will stop the Stream manager from loading anything for the Twitch API.

 >**Q:** Help!
 The bot stopped working after I updated it from GitHub!

 **A:** If I have updated dependencies in a specific update, it can sometimes mean that you need to re-install the dependencies to bring them up to date.
 In order to do this, just run `npm install` again and it will update all dependencies for you.

+The !pull command does try to automatically update all the dependencies if it detects that dependencies have changed, but in the event it is unsuccessful you will need to perform a manual re-install.

 >**Q:** My question isn't listed here!